Ed Oliver (American football): 2019

 In week 7 against the Miami Dolphins, Oliver recorded his first career sack on Ryan Fitzpatrick in the 31–21 win.
 In week 13 against the Dallas Cowboys on Thanksgiving Day, Oliver recorded two sacks on quarterback Dak Prescott, including a strip sack recovered by teammate Trent Murphy that set up a Bills touchdown in the 26–15 win.
 Oliver was named the Pepsi NFL Rookie of the Week for his performance in Dallas.
-He finished his rookie season with 5 sacks and 43 combined tackles.
+He finished his rookie season with five sacks and 43 combined tackles.
+He was named to the PFWA All-Rookie Team.

 2020

-In Week 2 against the Miami Dolphins, Oliver recorded another season opening sack on Ryan Fitzpatrick during the 31–28 win.
+In Week 2 against the Dolphins, Oliver recorded another season opening sack on Ryan Fitzpatrick during the 31–28 win.
 He finished the season with 33 tackles, three sacks and a forced fumble through 16 starts.

 2021

 Oliver entered the 2021 season as a starting defensive tackle.
 He started all 17 games, recording 41 tackles, four sacks and a forced fumble.

 2022

 On April 26, 2022, the Bills picked up the fifth-year option on Oliver's contract.
-In Week 12, Oliver had six tackles, two for a loss, a safety, a forced fumble and recovery in a 28-25 win over the Lions, earning AFC Defensive Player of the Week.
+In Week 12, Oliver had six tackles, two for a loss, a safety, a forced fumble and recovery in a 28–25 win over the Lions, earning AFC Defensive Player of the Week.
+He made 13 starts and appearances in the 2022 season.
+He recorded 2.5 sacks, one safety, 34 total tackles (20 solo), three passes defended, and one forced fumble.
+In the Bills' Divisional Round win over the Dolphins, Oliver had one sack.